With a Bank Holiday just around the corner, you’re probably getting ready to enjoy a special few days in your motorhome.

 There are a number of key weights to consider when loading: the Maximum Technically Permissable Laden Mass (MTPLM), Mass in Running Order (MIRO) and Payload.

-If you want to brush up on your loading knowledge, check out our guide on How to calculate motorhome weight limits.
+If you want to brush up on your loading knowledge, check out our guide on how to calculate motorhome weight limits and our video on safely loading your motorhome.

 #3 Reverse like a pro